NadiaIdris/planner-web-app/README.md

   task text.
 - Allow users to create a profile and store the data using Firebase.
 - Custom build and design date picker that looks the same in all browsers.
-- Add a button "Add deadline" instead of "mm/dd/yyyy ðŸ”½" in web and empty area with ðŸ”½ icon in Android web.
+- Add a button "Add deadline" instead of "mm/dd/yyyy 🔽" in web and empty area with 🔽 icon in Android web.
 - Format date into month and day (e.g. Dec 15).
 - Add CSS animation.
 - Add option to add multiple lists and a search all lists feature.